zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-google.md

 The created image addresses the Blessed Ones of the Buddha.
 Again or Have you preached, said, imposed, or laid down any doctrine?
-Whether opened, divided, or made public, it is all beautiful, good, That’s right, service is work
+Whether opened, divided, or made public, it is all beautiful, good, That's right, service is work

 [APZ 156.11] (# apz156.11) # apz156.11 .ref .apz} "Pratimoksha is back or
 Samadhi "means Pratimoksha, the virtuous state, situated in the Kushala Dhammas